 - Now, navigate to System Manager and choose Time.

 - Select Sleep Timer and then choose the Off option.
 Next make sure to turn off the Off Timer option as well.

 - Your Samsung TV will no longer go into sleep mode.

-- Using the TV remote, press the Menu button it.
+- Using the TV remote, press the Settings button and choose All Settings.

 - Select the Settings menu and then Navigate over to Support.

 - Now choose Software Update, followed by Update Now.

 - The Samsung TV will check for updates if available and download them right away.

 - If you have an older Samsung TV model (2020 and older), you can follow this guide to check for software updates.